spryker/spryker-docs/docs/scos/user/shop-user-guides/202001.0/shop-guide-managing-products.md

 * Product reviews

 <details open>
-<summary>For the descriptions of the elements you see on the page, expand this section:</summary>
+<summary markdown='span'>For the descriptions of the elements you see on the page, expand this section:</summary>

 ![Basic elements available on the product detail page](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Shop+User+Guides/Managing+Products/basic-elements.png)